Clutch Not Working

 - Protective eyewear and gloves

-Step 1 - A hydraulic clutch systems use fluid to operate the clutch system.
-Begin by checking the fluid level of the primary cylinder, if the fluid is low or out completely, the system is leaking and repair is required.
-Inspect the clutch primary and secondary cylinders for leakage at the dust boot of input rods.
-(Note: inspect under the dash toward the rear of the clutch master where its common for a leak to occur.)
+Automotive Clutch Step 1 - Begin by checking the fluid level of the primary cylinder, if the fluid is low or out completely, the system is leaking and repair is required, inspect the clutch primary and secondary cylinders for leakage at the dust boot of input rods.
+(Note: Inspect under the dash toward the rear of the clutch master where its common for a leak to occur.)
+(Note: Some vehicles utilize the brake master cylinder fluid reservoir for the primary clutch cylinder.)

-- Once the flywheel has been removed inspect the engine rear main seal and replace if needed.
+- Once the flywheel has been removed inspect the engine rear main seal.